 If you loved this recipe, tap --> Rate or in the recipe card below to give us a 5 star rating!

 If you have tried this recipe & have any more queries, send an email to firstname.lastname@example.org

 - 4 cups Water

 - 1 tablespoon Ghee

 - Keep a plate ready by greasing it with ghee.

 - In a thick bottomed pan, add custard powder, water, sugar, and mix well without any lumps.

 - Keep the pan on the stove and begin by cooking over a high flame.

 - The mixture will begin to boil and start to thicken.
 Keep stirring.

-- Keep stirring continuously for 8-10 mins till the mixture begins to form into a lump and begins pulling away from the sides.
+- Keep stirring continuously for 8-10 mins till the mixture begins to form into a lump and begin pulling away from the sides.

-- Once its cool, slice them and serve.
+- Once the custard powder halwa cools down to room temperature, slice them and serve.